Meet our Management Team:

 After leaving GSK, he has worked on novel diagnostics at Metabolon and as a freelance consultant in metabolic diseases, medicinal chemistry and pharmacology.
 Jeff is VP for Drug Discovery at NovaTarg Therapeutics.

 Nick Livingston joined NovaTarg Therapeutics as Vice President of Biology in 2012 having spent 20 years in the pharmaceutical industry.
 Nick specializes in early drug discovery projects on a number of disease states, ranging from target conception to Phase ll clinical studies.
-Previously, he was Vice President at GlaxoSmithKline (GSK) in charge of biology for the Metabolic CEDD, the Center of Excellence in Drug Discovery for diabetes, obesity, and the diseases of aging.
+Previously, he was Vice President at GlaxoSmithKline (GSK) in charge of biology for the Metabolic CEDD (Center of Excellence in Drug Discovery) for diabetes, obesity, and the diseases of aging.

-Prior to joining GSK, Nick was Vice President of Metabolic Diseases at Bayer Pharmaceuticals, where he was responsible for developing and managing the early discovery programs for type 2 diabetes and obesity.
+Prior to joining GSK, Nick was Vice President of Metabolic Diseases at Bayer Pharmaceuticals, where he was responsible for developing and managing the early discovery programs for type 2 diabetes and obesity, including the development of Miglitol.